In Oracle, you can add a CHECK constraint to an existing table using the ALTER TABLE statement. Here's the syntax:

 If you need more complex conditions (e.g., checking values dynamically from another table), consider using:

-2. Foreign Key with ON DELETE rules – If restricting values based on another table.
+ON DELETErules – If restricting values based on another table.